Instagram Contact

 The Rhino Whisperer – The man that’s saving Africa’s Black Rhino from extinction

-Picket Chabwedzeka, Reserve Manager of Victoria Falls Private Game Reserve, is a big barrel-chested man who keeps himself more-or-less in shape.
+Picket Chabwedzeka, Reserve Manager of Victoria Falls Private Game Reserve, is a big, barrel-chested man who keeps himself more or less in shape.
 Striding into the swanky lobby of the Stanley & Livingstone Boutique Hotel, he looks bulletproof, as if he owns the ground beneath his feet.
-He has the lean bearing and far-off gaze of a man whose world is the outdoors – a vastly experienced man of the bush.
+He has the lean bearing and far-off gaze of a man whose world is the outdoors — a vastly experienced man of the bush.

 Black rhinos have two horns, white rhinos have only one